-Sustainability Appraisal (SA) is mandatory under the Planning and Compulsory Purchase Act 2004 for the production of Local Development Framework documents.
+Sustainability Appraisal (SA) is mandatory under the Planning and Compulsory Purchase Act 2004 for the production of new planning documents.
 The mandatory requirement of SA means that local planning bodies in producing their core strategies need to demonstrate how they have considered the wider social, environmental and economic effects that its implementation may have on existing conditions.